tetrio/faq/github-markdown/zaptorzap/Home.md

 Yes, this is something people've brought to my attention before, and it's an issue I don't take particular offense towards.
 I (overtly optimistically) assume that players have already read the **ingame tooltips** which explain handling in much less depth and descriptive language, such that they need a more detailed explanation to understand the mechanics.
 Across the FAQ, I tend to have a "better more detailed than *not detailed enough*" mentality, although I understand that there's a certain line of verbosity I frequently cross.

+> Why is this whole section written in the first person?

+As of writing, the FAQ was a personal project of mine @ https://github.com/ZaptorZap/tetriofaq/wiki/.
+It has since been merged with [the official TETR.IO Github organization](https://github.com/tetrio), so I feel the need to specifically note that the opinions described here are of ZaptorZap's and not of the TETR.IO programmers.

 # Table of Contents
 Please feel free to **expand all** pages to the right, or take a look at this extended table of contents below to get around.
 If you're already used to the bb shorthands to move around, or, would like to use them with the `.f` command, I've included them in this list:
 * **[[Mechanics]]** (`mechanics`)